CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 ## Interactive (Leaflet) Species Statistics and Spatial Plot

-Run using the same project (aqExample), different observation network (AQS Daily) and same species (PM2.5_TOT) This creates a single plot with all metrics, use the legend to deselect every metric except the metric of interest (corr was chosen in this case).
+Run using the same project (aqExample), different observation network (AQS Daily) and same species (PM2.5_TOT) This creates a single plot with all metrics, use the legend to deselect every metric except the metric of interest (correlation (CORR) was chosen in this case).

 ![AMET Website Leaflet Program Result](./amet_leaflet_website_result.png)

-<li>PM2.5_TOT Corr Plot using Leaflet Interactive Plot</li>
+<li>PM2.5_TOT Correlation Plot using Leaflet Interactive Plot</li>

 ![AMET PM25_TOT Corr Spatial Plot](./amet_aqs_daily_pm25_tot_corr_leaflet_plot.png)